googleapis/api-linter/docs/rules/0133/method-signature.md

 # Create methods: Method signature

-This rule enforces that all `Create` standard methods have a `google.api.method_signature` annotation with an appropirate value, as mandated in [AIP-133][].
+This rule enforces that all `Create` standard methods have a `google.api.method_signature` annotation with an appropriate value, as mandated in [AIP-133][].

 ## Details